Board of Directors

 The Board of Directors works to help Waterfall Arts meet its organizational, financial, and programmatic objectives.

-Board members are responsible for governing Waterfall Arts and ensuring that it fulfills its mission: Creating community in harmony with nature through the transformative power of the arts.
+Board members are responsible for governing Waterfall Arts and ensuring that it fulfills its mission: Uplifting our community by nurturing and inspiring creative expression across Midcoast Maine.

 Related Links